Artificial cervical disc replacement is a procedure where an artificial device inserted between two vertebrae in the neck to replace a damaged disc.

 This procedure consists of removing the problematic disc entirely, replacing it with an implant, and laying down bone to allow a fusion to take place.

-Cervical disc replacement has been shown to be results equivalent to ACDF in relieving relieving neck pain, arm pain and in terms of patient function, and satisfaction.
+Cervical disc replacement has shown results equivalent to ACDF in relieving neck pain, arm pain and in terms of patient function, and satisfaction.
 More data would be available as more of replacement procedures are done.

 Benefits of Cervical Artificial Disc Replacement